-With how busy I’ve been these days trying to make new party guides.
+With how busy I’ve been these days working on the EKC Experience.
 Let’s be honest, though I love being in the kitchen I’m not a fan of baby sitting.
 And that’s what you have to do with stove top risotto.
 Almost 20 minutes of stirring?
 I think not.
 So, I pulled out my handy dandy pressure cooker.

 I want my risotto to be luscious and creamy.
 To do that you have to stir stir stir.
 Wait.
 Then stir some more.The stirring releases the starches to make it creamy.
 I just don’t have the time for that.
 And if you’ve watched any cooking show you’ve seen judges get after professional chefs about risotto.